Cerdocyonina: Taxonomy

 Morphological and DNA evidence shows that the South American canids, being the most diverse group of canids on any continent, forms its own natural group.

 In 2018, a study found that the extinct South American Canis gezi did not fall under genus Canis and should be classified under the Cerdocyonina, however no genus was proposed.

+Genetic lineage

-The cladogram below is based on the phylogeny of Lindblad-Toh et al. (2005), modified to incorporate recent findings on Lycalopex species and Dusicyon.
+In 2005, a genetic study revealed the cladogram below, modified to incorporate recent findings on Lycalopex species and Dusicyon.

+Common ancestor

+In 2022, a study sequenced the genomes of the living members of Cerdocyonina, which indicates that they commenced diversifying from a common ancestor between 3.9—3.5 million years ago.
+This finding is consistent with the ancestor arriving in South America from Central America through the Isthmus of Panama and then entering into eastern South America.
+The subtribe then expanded to occupy the entire continent.